coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

-   Displays the full name of objects from Coq's various qualified namespaces such as terms, modules and Ltac, thereby showing the module they are defined in.
+   Displays the full name of objects from Coq's various qualified namespaces such as terms, modules and Ltac, thereby showing the module they are defined in and the location inside the file.
 It also displays notation definitions.

    Note that objects are reported only when the module containing them has been loaded, such as through a :cmd:`Require` command.
 Notation definitions are reported only when the containing module has been imported (e.g. with :cmd:`Require Import` or :cmd:`Import`).

+   Also note that the filename reported in the location is relative to the ``coqc`` call used to generate it; in order to jump to the concrete file, the original project build info is needed by the user inteface.

    :n:`@qualid`
      refers to object names that end with :n:`@qualid`.